dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-04-03-the-inalienable-property-rights-of-bitcoin.md

 nobody is in charge, you can always choose to play by the original rules.

-> \"The nature of Bitcoin is such that once version 0.1 was released,
+> The nature of Bitcoin is such that once version 0.1 was released,
 > the core design was set in stone for the rest of its
 > lifetime.\"---Satoshi Nakamoto